The Ghost of Madonna’s Mother in Her Videography

-This essay was originally published by Much Ado About Cinema on January 31, 2020, and edited by Dilara Elbir and Mary Beth McAndrews.
+This essay was originally published by Much Ado About Cinema on January 31, 2020.
 “Why Did You Do That?” was a column dedicated to pop music videos warranting further critical respect and/or attention.

 Last March, I started making my way through Madonna’s career from front to back.
 This broadly included every song and video, any key interviews and performances, and whatever biographical information I could get my hands on.
 I’ve done this with several artists, but never one whose career has spanned almost four decades.
 Put differently, while I can usually catch myself up on someone in a few weeks to a couple of months, it took me the greater part of last year to learn how Madonna (1983) became Madame X (2019).
 I’d expected the process to take a while: there was a lot to go through, and I generally do this sort of thing on the side, not to mention at a leisurely pace.
 What I didn’t expect was to come out of it itching to write about Madonna’s artistic relationship to — out of everything I could possibly choose from — death.

 Going through all the Madonna things, it seemed like she’s sung and made videos and spoken about death a lot over the course of her career — certainly more than average for a chart-topping artist.
 It hasn’t been to be edgy, as far as I could tell, and not necessarily because she’s a morbid person, either.
 Is it her Catholic upbringing?
 Her interest in spirituality more generally?
 That she has lost so many loved ones, walking away from multiple tragedies and personal crises in her 61 years?
 All of the above?
 I tried writing through working thesis after working thesis, but everything kept coming back to the loss of her late parent when she was a child.